trpc/trpc/www/docs/main/introduction.md

 - 🥃&nbsp; Simple to use APIs for queries & mutations + experimental subscriptions support.
 - 👀&nbsp; Quite a few examples in the [./examples](https://github.com/trpc/trpc/tree/main/examples)-folder
 - ✅&nbsp; Well-tested & running in production.

-### Requirements

-- tRPC requires TypeScript > 4.1 because of [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html), but you can get some benefits with autocompletion etc even if you use raw JS.